Table Of Contents

 Where an advance 60 day notice to end or renew the tenancy is specified in the lease, the landlord must provide a space for the resident to initial next to the notice requirement.
 If that notice requirement is not initialed by the resident, the lease can be terminated by either party with at least one calendar months notice to take effect on the last day of the month.

 - If a Month-to-Month lease from the inception requires a 60 day notice to terminate, that termination clause must be also initialed by the resident.

 - After August 1, 2007, if the term lease is going to convert on a Month-to-Month basis, the landlord will no longer be allowed to require 60 days notice to terminate from the resident, even if the resident initialed such language.

 My tenant has moved out, what shall I do with their security deposit?

-Within 30 days of tenancy termination, the landlord must return the tenant's security deposit (plus interest if the leased premises was occupied for 9 months or longer), or give the tenant a written explanation as to why the deposit (or any part of the deposit) will not be returned.
+In compliance with North Dakota landlord-tenant law, within 30 days of tenancy termination, the landlord must return the tenant’s security deposit (plus interest if the leased premises was occupied for 9 months or longer), or give the tenant a written explanation as to why the deposit (or any part of the deposit) will not be returned.

 Are there circumstances where I am required to release a tenant from a lease agreement?